Thinkwise/docs/docs/platform_overview.md

 Users of the Thinkwise platform can be authenticated using the Active Directory, the RDBMS or using an account provided by IAM.

-Two-factor authentication using e-mail, SMS or TOTP as an extra layer for authentication.
+Two-factor authentication using e-mail, SMS or TOTP can be leveraged as an extra layer of protection.

 The Thinkwise Platform can be used as OpenID provider.
 This will allow users of third-party web applications to login using the same credentials they use to access Thinkwise applications.